Lekso Aleksishvili

-Aleksi Aleksishvili (born 21 February 1974) is a Georgian politician and businessman.
+Alesko Aleksishvili (ალექსი ალექსიშვილი; born 21 February 1974) is a Georgian politician and businessman.
 He is chairman of the board, Policy and Management Consulting Group, PMCG.

 Early life

 Aleksi Aleksishvili was born in Tbilisi, Georgia, in 1974.
 He graduated from the faculty of Economics, Iv.
 Javakhishvili Tbilisi State University in 1996.
 In 2004 he graduated from Duke University in Durham, North Carolina, US, with a Master of Arts in International Development Policy, Public Finances and Management.
 In June 2004, he was awarded the Certificate for the Successful Completion of the E.S.
 Muskie Graduate Fellowship Program, The US Department of State, Washington, DC, US.

 Career

 Aleksishvili was elected chairman of UN Commission for Sustainable development in 2005–2006.
 During his chairmanship, the 14th session of the UN CSD focused on progress in Energy for Sustainable Development, Climate Change, Air Pollution and Industrial Development.

 Government

 While working as a Minister of Finance of Georgia, Aleksishvili successfully implemented reforms in Public Finance, Tax and Customs Policy and Administration, Economic Deregulation and Liberalisation domains.
 Georgia was ranked by the World Bank “Doing Business” survey as the world's #1 reformer country in 2005–10.
 During this period (2004–2007), Georgia improved from 132nd place to 18th in the ranking of “Ease of Doing Business” by the World Bank.
 He conducted Tax and Customs reforms: reducing the number of taxes from 22 to 7 and reducing the national tax burden from 45% to 27% of GDP, while increasing tax compliance rate from 13% to 25% of GDP.
 He introduced one of the simplest tax systems in the region.
 Foreign Direct Investment increased from 250 m USD in 2004 to 2,100 m USD in 2007.
 GDP growth rate was more than 9% each year.